awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-tutorial-codebuild.md

-# Tutorial: Schedule Automated Builds Using AWS CodeBuild<a name="CloudWatch-Events-tutorial-codebuild"></a>
+# Tutorial: Schedule Automated Builds Using CodeBuild<a name="CloudWatch-Events-tutorial-codebuild"></a>

-In the example in this tutorial, you schedule AWS CodeBuild to run a build every week night at 8PM GMT\.
-You also pass a constant to AWS CodeBuild to be used for this scheduled build\.
+In the example in this tutorial, you schedule CodeBuild to run a build every week night at 8PM GMT\.
+You also pass a constant to CodeBuild to be used for this scheduled build\.

-**To create a rule scheduling an AWS CodeBuild project build nightly at 8PM**
+**To create a rule scheduling an CodeBuild project build nightly at 8PM**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.